saraho1123/js-fun-at-the-library/README.md

   - Run `npm test test/Librarian-test.js`
   - Take time to refactor your solutions.
 Is this the best approach to solving the problem?
     Is there a different way you could make the tests pass?

-#### Notes to ask during review:
-  - Is it better to declare a variable inside of a function and return the variable, or to just return the obj/array/etc that the function is declaring?
-    - Example: in book.js buildMainCharacter() ... would it be better to declare a variable that is assigned to the object and then return the variable?
-Library.js createLibrary() is done this way.

-  - Are several for loops or nested for loops better?
-I have a feeling a nested is.
-I'm thinking mainly of checkoutBook() in Library.js.